miguelamello/go-grpc-service/README.md

 - If you are using Mac, you need to run `./server_mac`
 - If you are using Windows, you need to run `./server_windows.exe`

-PS: If you have a diferent Operational System and/or a diffrent architecture, as a last resort you can run `go run server.go`.
+PS: If you have a diferent Operational System and/or a different architecture, as a last resort you can run `go run server.go`.
 This will run the server using the Golang runtime.
 But you need to have Golang installed in your machine.

 After running the server, you need to run the client.
 To do so, open another terminal, change to the project directory and run the following command: